 - Atera Review, Luke M.

-Patch My PC integrates smoothly with existing infrastructure, helping IT teams reduce manual work around security patching, third-party updates, and software distribution—all while maintaining compliance.
+Patch My PC integrates smoothly with existing infrastructure, helping IT teams reduce manual work around security patching, third-party updates, and software distribution — all while maintaining compliance.
+G2 users rate it highly for ease of doing business, with a 98% approval.

 Users seem to especially appreciate the platform’s impact on security.
 It doesn’t just automate updates; it ensures software remains current with the latest patches, which helps minimize vulnerabilities.
 For organizations managing hundreds of endpoints, this automation is a major advantage, reducing the risk of breaches caused by outdated applications.